kamranshez/panaverse-elearning-courses/README.md

 ## Learn to Build Full Stack Web 2.0 and Web 3.0 Web Apps and Dapps in Baby Steps

-Web 2.0 Technologies: TypeScript, Next.js 13, Chakra UI, Tailwind CSS, Contentful, Strapi, tRPC, Prisma, and Panacloud/Panaverse CLI.
+Web 2.0 Technologies: TypeScript, Next.js 13, Chakra UI, Tailwind CSS, Contentful, Strapi, tRPC, Prisma, Relational, Graph, and Document Databases

-Web 3.0 Technologies: Hardhat, Solidity, Ethers, OpenZepllin, Alchemy, The Graph, and Chainlink.
+Web 3.0 Technologies: Hardhat, Solidity, Ethers, OpenZepllin, Alchemy, The Graph, and Chainlink (includes Web 2 Technologies).

 Note: In Web 3.0 we will be using Web 2.0 technologies like Next.js 13, etc.